 Bowtie Storytellers is a two-part nature interpretation program for LA-area youth.
-Produced by Clockshop in partnership with California State Parks, Bowtie Storytellers aims to develop a new generation of park advocates and stewards who will help shape the future of LA’s urban parks.
+Produced by Clockshop, Bowtie Storytellers aims to develop a new generation of park advocates and stewards who will help shape the future of LA’s urban parks.

 Once certified, this group of six will act as mentors for younger participants taking part in Phase 2 of the program.

-Applications for this portion of the program are now closed.
+Applications for this portion of the program are now open.

 The following weekend, Junior Interpreters will return to the Bowtie to teach their friends and family their new skill!
 This fireside event will feature short storytelling presentations from the participants.
 S’mores will be provided.